101-anonymous/sol4k/README.md

     val programId: PublicKey
 }
 ```
-The `Instruction` interface has several implementations such as `TransferInstruction`,
+The `Instaruction` interface has several implementations such as `TransferInstruction`,
 `SplTransferInstruction`, `CreateAssociatedTokenAccountInstruction`, and `BaseInstruction`
 (the one used for sending arbitrary transactions).